Infringement notices

 4. Serving an infringement notice

-1. Section 90 of the Bankruptcy Regulations provides that AFSA can give an infringement notice to a person.
+1. Section 90 of the Bankruptcy Regulations provides that the Inspector-General can give an infringement notice to a person.
 Section 102 of the Regulations and section 28A of the Acts Interpretation Act outlines how this can be achieved.
 An infringement notice can be given to an individual in person or by post or by leaving the notice at the person’s last-known place of residence or business.

 2. An infringement notice can be served on a corporation by leaving it at, or sending it to, the corporation’s head office, a registered office or a principal office.